ROMAsofthub/WritingSpeedTest/README.md

 ## Usage

 1. Start the test by running the program.
-2. Select the phrase from 100
+2. Select the phrase from 100 or type 'r' to ranmly select one
 3. Type the given phrase as accurately and quickly as possible.
-4. Press `Enter` to submit each phrase.
+4. Press `Enter` to submit your phrase.
 5. Your speed (in words per minute) and Correct/Incorrect written words.

 v2.0